If you would like to discuss the referral process further, please ring:

 A patient’s records can be shared safely and efficiently between the different organisations when consent has been given to use SystmOne.

 Sharing your patient record enables:

 - Prompt access to relevant information leading to fewer delays in the provision of care

 - Improved communication between the healthcare professionals involved in providing care

 - Greater accuracy with a reduced risk of critical information, such as allergies, being missed

 - More efficient use of clinical and administrative time with less duplication

-Depending on what you have agreed, there are two ways in which your information can be shared:
+Depending on what a patient has agreed, there are two ways in which their information can be shared:

 Sharing IN = This controls whether information made shareable can be viewed by Dorothy House/RUH SPCT

 Sharing OUT = This controls whether information recorded by Dorothy House/RUH SPCT can be shared with other services using SystmOne